CraigNock/wksp-module-3-node-5-post/__lecture/lecture-1-post-method.md

 The service initiating the request is usually a browser, or some sort of frontend that needs the data at this endpoint.

-As we've seen `GET` can also submit date, but this data is sent via query parameters.
+As we've seen `GET` can also submit data, but this data is sent via query parameters.

 ```
 GET 200 /handleData?firstName=Homer&password=doh_wtf